jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

-  (d) an explanation of the proposed action, if it is proposed that an activity be varied, suspended, or abandoned; and (e) a description of how monitoring will be undertaken to assess implementation of the regional land transport plan; and (f) a summary of the consultation carried out in the preparation of the regional land transport plan; and (g) a summary of the policy relating to significance adopted by the regional transport committee under section 106(2); and (ga) in the case of the plan for Auckland, a list of any significant rail activities or combinations of rail activities proposed by KiwiRail for Auckland; and
+  (d) an explanation of the proposed action, if it is proposed that an activity be varied, suspended, or abandoned; and (e) a description of how monitoring will be undertaken to assess implementation of the regional land transport plan; and (f) a summary of the consultation carried out in the preparation of the regional land transport plan; and (g) a summary of the policy relating to significance adopted by the regional transport committee or, in the case of Auckland, by the ARTC under section 106(2); and
+  (ga) in the case of the plan for Auckland, a list of any significant rail activities or combinations of rail activities proposed by KiwiRail for Auckland; and
   (gb) in the case of the plan for the Wellington region, any significant rail activities or combinations of rail activities proposed by KiwiRail for the Wellington region; and
   (gc) in the case of the plan for any other region that has a regional transport committee within the meaning of section 105A(1)﻿(c), any significant rail activities or combinations of rail activities proposed by KiwiRail for that region; and